One of my favorite times of the year, fashion month.

 Okay so out of the three, this one might be the most boring of the bunch.
 The dresses and gowns in this collection are beautiful.
 But it might be a bit safe for some.
 Not everyone is out here trying to be edgy or has the desire to stand out in a rebellious way.
 Some people want to look super feminine, elegant, and regal.
 This is the collection for those who just want to look pretty but stunt at the same time.

 Shout out to GREEDILOUS for having a black model with natural hair in this lineup.
 I started following them on Instagram recently, so I saw previews of this collection on there.
 I think the first video that popped up on my feed was the one with the model with the platinum shaved head waring a matching face mask to her dress.
 How do y’all feel about designers creating their own face masks to match their new collections?
 I like it, but I highly doubt I’d pay more than like $40 for one if it’s not going to charity.

 Anyway, I love the card suit inspired pattern for this collection.
 It’s super cute and creative.
 It stayed in my mind long after watching.
 Along with the way this was edited.
 I love the call back to 90s internet culture with the bright magenta browsers.

 Alright!
 What did y’all think of Seoul Fashion Week Spring Summer 2021?
 There were some common things I saw that may end up being popular trends.
 Which were your favorite items or collections?
 Did I miss one of your favorite designers?
-Let me know on Twitter or Tumblr.
+Let me know in the comments below.